MerveeAtess/Store_Sales_Project/README.md

 •We introduced new features such as lagged sales data, rolling averages, and interaction terms between promotions and holidays to enhance the prediction accuracy.

+Key Steps in the Project

+🔍 Problem Identification:
+• Rossmann faced the challenge of optimizing inventory management by accurately forecasting sales.
+This approach aimed to reduce excess stock and mitigate stock shortages across its extensive network of stores.

+🛠️ Feature Engineering:
+• To improve prediction accuracy, we introduced new features, such as lagged sales data, rolling averages, and interaction terms between promotions and holidays.

-•Key Features Added:
+• Key Features Added:

-📅 Temporal Variables: Day, Month, Year, IsWeekend, etc.
+📅 Temporal Variables: Day, Month, Year, IsWeekend, NEW_Day,NEW_Month, NEW_Year etc.

 ⏳ Lagged Features: Sales values lagged by 1, 7, and 30 days.

-📈 Rolling Features: 7 and 30-day rolling means, sums, and standard deviations of sales.
+🔄 Rolling Features: 7 and 30-day rolling means, sums, and standard deviations of sales.

-📊 Exponential Moving Averages: For a more responsive trend analysis.
+📈 Exponential Moving Averages: For a more responsive trend analysis.

-3.🤖 Modeling:
+📍 Modeling:

-•We experimented with several models, including ARIMA, SARIMAX, and LGBM.
-The LGBM model outperformed others, providing the most accurate forecasts with its ability to learn complex relationships and trends within the data.
+• We tested various models including ARIMA, SARIMAX, and LGBM.
+The LGBM model outperformed the others by capturing complex relationships and trends in the data, providing the most accurate forecasts.

-4.📊 Analysis and Results:
+📊 Analysis and Results:

-•The LGBM model excelled in predicting sales, offering valuable insights into future sales trends, which is crucial for making informed strategic decisions.
+• The LGBM model proved exceptional in predicting sales, offering crucial insights into future sales trends that are essential for strategic planning.

-•Key Insights:
+• Key Insights:

-📉 Sales Trends: Varied significantly across different store types and were influenced by seasonal factors like the Christmas season.
+📉 Sales Trends: Showed significant variation across different store types and were influenced by seasonal factors like the Christmas season.

-•📆 Interaction Terms: Promotions during holidays had a noticeable impact on sales, effectively captured by our model.
+📆 Interaction Terms: Promotions during holidays had a marked impact on sales, effectively captured by our model.

-5.📊 Visualization and Presentation:
+📈 Visualization and Presentation:

-•We used Power BI to create interactive dashboards, enabling a clear and dynamic presentation of our findings and model predictions.
-The visualizations helped in understanding the temporal sales patterns and the effectiveness of our forecasting model.
+• We utilized Power BI to craft interactive dashboards, delivering a clear and dynamic presentation of our findings and model predictions.
+The visualizations, which are included in the project, facilitate a deeper understanding of temporal sales patterns and the effectiveness of our forecasting model.